jwillmer/certbot-autorenew/README.md

 - **PPID** : (optional) Set process ID

 #### Example
-As in the provided `docker-compose.yml` file, the expected configuration should look similar to this:
+In the `docker-compose.yml` file is an example to use the image with the cloudflare plugin.
+The below code is the minimal configuration for this image:

 ```yml
 version: '2'